team-velocirabbit/rx-etl/README.md

 ### Scheduling
 #### .addSchedule(cronString)
-This optional method allows users to schedule a task to be executed repeated using cron.
+This optional method allows users to schedule a task to be executed repeatedly using cron.
 It takes a cron string as a parameter.

 Example
 ```js